 Barbara Cole dives into her four-foot swimming pool, and it turns into the ethereal world full of beautiful figures dancing in the light.
 A ballerina’s pearly tutu, like a white rose bud, furls and unfurls.
 Scarlet lips — red swordtails — blaze among blurry water patterns.
 Dancing layers of mermaid-length hair and diaphanous fabric make water and light tremble and break proportions.
 Figures become unrecognizable.
 In return for their identity, water renders them lighter than air, making them fascinating in their peculiarity.

-On your next stop at SAQ, you'll probably see some colourful characters on Romeo's Gin + Tonic cans.
-Introducing Ludo Fox and Frankie, created by Montreal urban artist Antoine Tava, they're gonna take over the summer !
+On your next visit at SAQ, you'll probably see some colourful characters on Romeo's Gin + Tonic cans.
+Introducing Ludo Fox and Frankie, created by Montreal urban artist Antoine Tava, they're will be your new favourite summer drink!

 The latest series "Figure Painting" by Toronto based artist Baraba Cole received an Honorable Mention award at the Tokyo Internation Foto Awards 2017.
 Congratulations!